What to submit

 How to submit

-Please send five or fewer previously-unpublished poems to editor (at) neologismpoetry (dot) com, accompanied by a short, third-person bio of 50 words or fewer.
+Please send three or fewer previously-unpublished poems to editor (at) neologismpoetry (dot) com, accompanied by a short, third-person bio of 50 words or fewer.
 Simultaneous submissions are welcome.

-Please submit no more than ten pages of writing total.
+Please submit no more than six pages of writing total.

 Poems using an image format should be no wider than 675 px, or should appear as desired when resized to this width.